-the decoder can decode and unpack the packed item, presenting an unpacked data item to the application.
+- the decoder can decode and unpack the packed item, presenting an unpacked data item to the application.
 In this case, the onus of dealing with loops is on the decoder.
 (This strategy generally has the highest memory consumption, but also the simplest interface to the application.)
-Besides avoiding getting stuck in a reference loop, the decoder will need to control its resource allocation, as data items can "blow up" during unpacking.

-the decoder can be oblivious of Packed CBOR.
-In this case, the onus of dealing with loops is on the application, as is the entire onus of dealing with Packed CBOR.

-hybrid models are possible, for instance: The decoder builds a data item tree directly from the Packed CBOR as if it were oblivious, but also provides accessors that hide (resolve) the packing.
+Besides avoiding getting stuck in a reference loop, the decoder will need to control its resource allocation, as data items can "blow up" during unpacking. - the decoder can be oblivious of Packed CBOR.
+In this case, the onus of dealing with loops is on the application, as is the entire onus of dealing with Packed CBOR. - hybrid models are possible, for instance: The decoder builds a data item tree directly from the Packed CBOR as if it were oblivious, but also provides accessors that hide (resolve) the packing.
 In this specific case, the onus of dealing with loops is on the accessors.

-In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system wide limit (often 31 or 40 indirections for symbolic links) is applied to any reference chase.
+In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system-wide limit (often 31 or 40 indirections for symbolic links) is applied to any reference chase.

-ISSUE: The present specification does nothing to help with the packing of CBOR sequences [RFC8742]; maybe it should.
+NOTE: The present specification does nothing to help with the packing of CBOR sequences [$\frac{RFC8742}{2}$]; maybe such a specification should be added.